sirius-qa/front-react/README.md

 <img width="348" alt="Screen Shot 2021-09-20 at 9 38 36 AM" src="https://user-images.githubusercontent.com/32375741/134003521-13d7bde8-a26b-4d4a-92f6-c1cc4d0fad76.png">

-14. Modify `.eslintrc.js` file with this:
+14. Modify `.eslintrc.js` file with this (disclaimer: these are some rules that I found useful, but you can override them with your own set of rules).

 ```
 module.exports = {